 At VCFA, low-residency means a supportive community, individualized learning plans tailored to your needs, and close faculty-mentor relationships, all without having to change your job or relocate from your home community.

-As a student In VCFA’s low-residency MFA programs, you come to campus twice a year for intense and invigorating residencies of 7-10 days.
+As a student in VCFA’s low-residency MFA programs, you convene with your program community twice a year for intense and invigorating 9-day residencies.
 These residencies kick off each semester, and they’re packed with workshops, lectures, discussions, critiques, exhibitions, performances, and more.
 Between organized events, you have plenty of opportunities to share conversations with faculty over meals and strolls across campus, having informal conversations that contribute to the richly personal experience that is a VCFA residency.